andrebassi/edgeproxy/docs/markdown/testing.md

 1. **Domain logic is pure and fully tested**: `LoadBalancer` scoring algorithm has no external dependencies
 2. **Adapters test through interfaces**: Mock implementations of traits for unit testing
 3. **Integration tests use real components**: Mock backend server for E2E testing
-4. **Network code has coverage exclusions**: I/O-bound code is tested via integration tests, not unit tests
+4. **Network code has coverage exclusions**: I/O-bound code is tested via integration tests
+5. **Infrastructure is modular**: Each component can be tested in isolation

 ### Continuous Integration